 - If you have severe male pattern baldness, you’re probably going to need closer to 5mg daily

-- If other treatments haven’t worked for you (resistant hair loss), you may also need a higher daily dose (2.5-5mg)
+- If other treatments haven’t worked for you (resistant hair loss), you may also need a higher daily dose (2.5-5mg) or combination treatments with finasteride

 Then again, higher doses come with more side effects.
 This is where dosing gets hyper-specific.
-It’s also where our third point is of particular relevance:

 Oral minoxidil is an antihypertensive drug (lowers blood pressure).
 It can also cause fluid retention.
 Therefore, if your health history indicates problems surrounding low blood pressure, fainting spells, or edema (swelling), you may be at a higher risk of complications from taking the drug.